maartenpt/teitok-api/Python/README.md

 cd /home/mine/myproject ; python /home/git/teitok-api/Python/backup.py
 ``

+But it is also possible to define multiple corpora and indicate the corpus you want to use (``--corpus corpusid``), provide a token instead of a username and password, provide the token (``--token token``) as an argument, or the username as an argument (``--user userid``) which will ask for the password when running the script.
+Upon login, apistart.py creates a cookie, which should then be sent along with each subsequent request.

 ## BACKUP

 backup.py is a script that makes a local backup of all the files in a given project.
 Each backup will only